 It is estimated that about one in seven couples faces difficulty conceiving.
-If you’ve been having regular unprotected sex for more than 12 months (or less, if you’re over 35) and you’re still not pregnant, you may begin to wonder if you have a fertility problem.
+In Hong Kong male infertility is particularly problematic owing to the widely acknowledged stressful lifestyle and a high level of urogenital infections, extremely common in this region.
+If you’ve been having regular unprotected sex for more than 12 months (or less, if you’re over 35) and you’re still not pregnant, you are right in thinking that you may have a fertility problem.

-While people think that most fertility problems involve the woman, around 40% of infertility cases are actually attributed to the male partner.
+While people think that most fertility problems involve the woman, around 40% of infertility cases are attributed to the man.
 Male infertility can stem from a variety of reasons including low sperm count, abnormal sperm shape (morphology), suboptimal movement (motility) and/or function.
-And with up to a fifth of young men in the UK being diagnosed with low sperm count, many couples may wonder, what affects sperm health?

 10 Reasons Why You May Have Low Sperm Count or Poor Morphology

-- Do you sit for a long period of time (e.g. long-distance driver) or are you an avid bicyclist?
+Do you sit for a long period of time (e.g. long-distance driver) or are you an avid cyclist?
 Do you use hot tubs or heated car seats?
 Or wear tight underwear?
-Heat can have a detrimental effect on normal sperm production.
-This is the reason why the testicles are located outside the body in the scrotum rather than in the abdomen like the ovaries.
-Studies show that actions or activities that raise testicular temperature can decrease sperm count.
+All of these factors can have a detrimental effect on normal sperm production.
+The testicles are located outside the body in the scrotum rather than in the abdomen like the ovaries to keep sperm cool, studies show that actions or activities that raise testicular temperature can decrease sperm count.

-- If your semen analysis reveals abnormalities, visit a urologist to rule out a varicocele, which is a fairly common condition among men.
+A fairly common condition among men.
 Varicoceles are enlarged / dilated veins in the scrotum which results in an elevated temperature in the testicles, which can lead to fertility problems.

-- It turns out that processed meats such as bacon and sausage may also decrease sperm count.
+It turns out that processed meats such as bacon and sausage may also decrease sperm count.
 In another Harvard study, researchers found that men who ate between one and three servings of processed meats per day had worse quality sperm than those who ate the fewest servings.
-In comparison, sperm quality was better in men who ate the most white fish (e.g. cod, halibut).
-And men who ate the most fatty fish like salmon, bluefish or tuna had a 34% higher sperm count than those who ate the least amount of fish.
-Note that soy can also negatively affect sperm quality as it contains isoflavones which mimic estrogen, a primary female sex hormone.
+In comparison, sperm quality was better in men who ate white or fatty fish (e.g. cod, halibut, salmon, tuna).
+Note that soy can also negatively affect sperm quality as it contains isoflavones which mimic oestrogen, a primary female sex hormone.

-- Heat and radiation from mobile phones have an effect on sperm health.
+Heat and radiation from mobile phones also have an effect on sperm health.
 Studies show that using Wi-Fi can decrease a man’s fertility by decreasing sperm motility and increasing sperm DNA fragmentation.

-- If you are overweight, it’s time to shed those extra pounds.
-Yet another Harvard study found that overweight men are 11% more likely to have a low sperm count and 39% more likely to have no sperm in their ejaculate.
-Obesity can reduce fertility by lowering testosterone levels (greater fat storage can end up turning testosterone into the female hormone estrogen, leading to a slowing or cessation of sperm production), directly raising testicular temperature due to extra insulating fat tissue and increasing the risk of erectile dysfunction.
+In a Harvard study it was found that overweight men are 11% more likely to have a low sperm count and 39% more likely to have no sperm in their ejaculate.
+Obesity can reduce fertility by lowering testosterone levels (greater fat storage can end up turning testosterone into the female hormone oestrogen, leading to a slowing or cessation of sperm production), directly raising testicular temperature due to extra insulating fat tissue and increasing the risk of erectile dysfunction.

-- Untreated infections can decrease sperm count and quality, or cause scarring that blocks the passage of sperm.
-These include inflammation of the epididymis (epididymitis) or testicles (orchitis) and some sexually transmitted infections (STI), including HIV and gonorrhea.
+Untreated infections can decrease sperm count and quality, or cause scarring that blocks the passage of sperm.
+These include inflammation of the epididymis (epididymitis) or testicles (orchitis) and some sexually transmitted infections (STI), including HIV and gonorrhoea.

-If you have been trying to conceive for over a year and not been successful, you should find out if there are hidden factors hindering pregnancy.
-For men, a comprehensive semen analysis (available through IMI) can give specific details on sperm count, sperm motility, and morphology (and if there are defects, where the defects lie—in the head, body, tail, etc.).
+Worried that you may be suffering from male infertility?
+It may be time for a comprehensive semen analysis which will give details of sperm count, sperm motility, and morphology (and if there are defects, where the defects lie—in the head, body, tail, etc.).
 It can also rule out possible infections.